TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 Additionally, moving CI processes between platforms becomes easier, which is why it’s called CI Agnostic.

-You can achieve this just by using native Dockerfile (Put all execution in CI).
-However, this is has some limitation especially with performance/caching and step separation.
+You can achieve this just by using native Dockerfile (Put all CI execution in the Dockerfile).
+However, this is has some limitation especially with performance/caching and action separation.
 Fortunately, there are several tools available to help.

 ### 2. Available Tools And Technologies